rarceneaux/my-dash-capstone/README.md

 - Create a project in Firebase
 - Add a web app to the project and enable Google authentication
 - Create a real-time database and seed it with the data from the database directory
-- Create a file named /helpers/data/apiKeys.json and add your Firebase keys using the apiKeys.example.json as a template *Make sure your apiKeys are added into your .gitignore file
+- Create a file named /helpers/data/apiKeys.json and add your Firebase keys using the apiKeys.example.json as a template *Make sure apiKeys are added into the .gitignore file

 # How to Run My-Dash
 In your terminal, type npm start